connectrpc/connect-es/packages/connect-web-test/README.md

 The test suite is run multiple times:

 1. In a headless browser (Chrome).
-2. In Node.js (v18 for the fetch API).
-3. In multiple old browsers on Browserstack.
+2. In multiple old browsers on Browserstack.

-### Running tests in Node.js

-Running in Node.js requires the fetch API implementation added in v18.
+3. In Node.js (v18 for the fetch API).
-You can conveniently run the suite with `make testnode` from the project root.
-Files in the `nodeonly` directory are ignored in web browsers.

 ### Running tests in a headless browser

-Run `make testbrowser` to run tests in a headless Chrome.
-This can be combined with Node.js by running `make testbrowser testnode` to get decent coverage quickly.
+Run `make testwebbrowser` to run tests in a headless Chrome.
+This can be combined with Node.js by running `make testwebbrowser testwebnode` to get decent coverage quickly.

 ### Running tests in a local browser